redbitcz/php-debug-mode-enabler/README.md

 ```

 ## Requirements
-Package is require PHP <=7.3 and temporary directory with writable access.
+Package is require PHP version at least 7.3 and temporary directory with writable access.

 ## Using
 Anywhere in your app you can determine if app is running in Debug mode by simple code: